Michigan program

 Repayment

-The public county page describes the assistance as a grant and does not publish a repayment schedule.
+The county and partner-bank pages describe the assistance as a grant but do not publish a separate forgiveness, recapture, lien, or repayment schedule.

 First-time buyer